 e73 - Critical

-When your thermostat displays error code e73, it signifies that the Rc wire is not getting power.
-This may be as straightforward as the breaker being switched off, but it could also be a problem with the wiring.
-After shutting off the power to your HVAC system and thermostat, you can visually examine the wires to make sure they’re not loose or damaged.
-If nothing looks to be out of place, it’s time to contact a local professional.
+This will sometimes be as simple as the breaker being turned off, but it could also be a problem with the wiring.
+After switching off the power to your HVAC system and thermostat, you can visually examine the wires to make sure they’re not loose or damaged.
+If nothing appears to be out of place, it’s best to get in touch with a local professional.